Anomalies of Generalized Symmetries from Solitonic Defects: Gauging Symmetries and the Fate of Solitonic Defects

 \subsubsection{General Dimension}

 \paragraph{Structure Group.} In dimension $d \neq 3$, the 0-form symmetry group $\cF_{gr}$ of $\mathfrak{T}$ can be identified with the structure group of the gauged theory $\mathfrak{T} / \cG$, which is the group whose bundles describe the most general combinations of gauge bundles and 0-form symmetry bundles that the theory can be coupled to.
-We write the structure group as \be \cS = \frac{\cG \times F_r}{\cE_r} \ee with the identifications $\cS = \cF_{gr}$ and $\cE_r = \cZ_{gr}\subset Z(\cG \times F_r)$.
+We write the structure group as \be \cS = \frac{\cG \times F_r}{\cE_r} \ee with the identifications $\cS = \cF_{gr}$ and $\cE_r = \cZ_{gr}\subset Z_{\cG \times F_r}$.
+Here and below we denote by $Z_{\cG \times F_r}$ the center of $\cG \times F_r$.
 Let us review some of the general discussion in \cite{Apruzzi:2021vcu}.

 \paragraph{Symmetries.} Let us first discuss the global symmetries of the gauged theory $\mathfrak{T} / \cG$.
-Define the projection maps \be Z(\mathcal{G}) \stackrel{p_g}{\longleftarrow} Z(\cG \times F_r) \stackrel{p_r}{\longrightarrow} Z(F_r) \,, \ee and define \be \mathcal{Z}_r= p_r (\mathcal{E}_r)\,,\qquad \mathcal{Z}_g= p_g (\mathcal{E}_r) \,. \ee Then the residual 0-form symmetry group is \be \cF_r = F_r / \cZ_r \, ,\qquad \cZ_r = p_r(\cE_r) \,. \ee Note that $\cZ_r$ is the subgroup of $F_r$ acting by gauge transformations on genuine local operators in the original theory $\fT$.
-In addition, there is a new electric 1-form symmetry \be \Gamma_r^{(1)} = Z(\cG) \cap \cE_r \,, \ee which is the subgroup of the center $Z(\cG)$ of the group $\cG$ leaving invariant all genuine local operators in the original theory $\fT$.
+Define the projection maps \be Z_\mathcal{G} \stackrel{p_g}{\longleftarrow} Z_{\cG \times F_r} \stackrel{p_r}{\longrightarrow} Z_{F_r} \,, \ee and define \be \mathcal{Z}_r= p_r (\mathcal{E}_r)\,,\qquad \mathcal{Z}_g= p_g (\mathcal{E}_r) \,. \ee Then the residual 0-form symmetry group is \be \cF_r = F_r / \cZ_r \, ,\qquad \cZ_r = p_r(\cE_r) \,. \ee Note that $\cZ_r$ is the subgroup of $F_r$ acting by gauge transformations on genuine local operators in the original theory $\fT$.
+In addition, there is a new electric 1-form symmetry \be \Gamma_r^{(1)} = Z_\cG \cap \cE_r \,, \ee which is the subgroup of the center $Z_\cG$ of the group $\cG$ leaving invariant all genuine local operators in the original theory $\fT$.
 These groups form a natural short exact sequence \be 0 \longrightarrow \Gamma^{(1)}_r\longrightarrow\cE_{r}\longrightarrow\cZ_{r}\longrightarrow0 \,. \ee If this sequence does not split, there is a non-trivial extension class, which determines the 2-group global symmetry of $\fT / \cG$.

 \paragraph{Backgrounds.} Let us now consider coupling $\fT / \cG$ to background fields for this 2-group symmetry.
 They may be summarised as follows: \begin{itemize} \item A background $\cF_r$-bundle with associated $\cZ_r$-valued 2-cocyle $w_2^r$ obstructing the lift to an $F_r$ bundle. \item A background field for the 1-form symmetry is a $\Gamma^{(1)}_r$-valued 2-cochain $B^r_2$ satisfying \be \delta B_2^r = \text{Bock}(w_2^r)\, . \ee \item The above background fields $w_2^r,B^r_2$ combine to form a background field for the 2-group, which is an $\cE_r$ valued 2-cocycle $B_w^r$. \end{itemize}